 Another very famous piece is The Flight of the Bumblebee by Rimsky Korsakov.

-Here it is arranged for piano and as you’ll see it uses a tonne of chromaticism.
+Here it is arranged for piano and as you’ll see it uses a lot of chromaticism.

 Summing up Chromatic Scales